UofT-DSI/deep_learning/01_materials/notes/identity_matrix_onehot_explanation.md

 Here’s why:

 - When you provide an index (e.g., word ID 42), TensorFlow automatically treats it as referring to the **42nd row of the identity matrix** conceptually.
-- That row corresponds to the same position in the embedding matrix \( W \).
+- That row corresponds to the same position in the embedding matrix $W$.
-- TensorFlow’s `tf.gather` operation performs a **direct memory lookup** at that position.
+- TensorFlow's `tf.gather` operation performs a **direct memory lookup** at that position.

 This means:
-- You don’t have to pre-sort or arrange your one-hot vectors in any particular order.
+- You don't have to pre-sort or arrange your one-hot vectors in any particular order.
-- The embedding lookup operation is **agnostic** to the ordering of your categories — it simply matches each index to the correct row of \( W \).
+- The embedding lookup operation is **agnostic** to the ordering of your categories — it simply matches each index to the correct row of $W$.
 - Attempting to “pre-organize” your categories as an explicit identity matrix would just waste time and memory, because TensorFlow already assumes and optimizes for that structure.

 So conceptually: